truekas/PencilSharpener/discordpost.md

 # Pencil Sharpener

-Pencil Sharpener is an exploit developed by @caenjones and @kas that allows users to unenroll non-factory key-rolled Ti50 Chromebooks.
+Pencil Sharpener is an exploit developed by @caenjones and @kas that allows users to unenroll non-keyrolled Ti50 Chromebooks.
 Google is working on a fix to detect changes to the read-only portion of the Chromebook's firmware and will soon push out an update.

 You can view the GitHub writeup here: https://github.com/truekas/PencilSharpener